sed-szeged/soda-data-structures/README.md

 We have created a graphical user interface, called Test suite Analysis and Manipulation, to provide easy access to the features of SoDA library.
 You can find its repository at: https://github.com/sed-szeged/tam

-### What's next?

-* Java + JUnit integration
- * Create a tool or toolset that can help in creating coverage and result binaries of programs written in Java and tested with JUnit.
-Make it as automatic as possible.
-* Integrate the location of the code elements in the source code into the coverage binaries
- * To be able to connect the measurements with the source code.

-Send us your improvement ideas or help us to implement these features.
-Open an issue to start a discussion or send your pull request.

 ### Getting started

 #### Dependencies